 Apply the change and any photos or videos that were synced from that folder through iTunes will now be put back on your device.

-Flushing the Recently Deleted album
+Emptying the Recently Deleted album

 Deleting an item in Photos stores it into the Recently Deleted album for 30 days before it’s gone for good.
 Therefore, if you wonder why you’re still running low on storage after deleting a bunch of photos and videos, that’s because any deleted items still take up storage space on your device until they’re automatically removed after 30 days.